mtimjones/7drl_2023_ideas/BorgRL.md

 ## Drones

 ## Combat
+An enemy engages in combat when the Borg or one of its drones comes within a specific distance (note that gas clouds can hide enemies).

 Combat occurs in phases.
 Each entity attacks in turn with entities that are killed becoming wrecks.
 Combat drones can have status effects (Energy, Plasma, Kinetic) which also are resistence.
 In a rock-paper-scissors style, weapons have the following effects on combat.

 | &nbsp; | Energy | Plasma | Kinetic |